 The sunset cup-coral, Leptopsammia pruvoti, is known in Britain and Ireland only from Lundy, the Isles of Scilly, Plymouth, Lyme Bay and Sark.
 All of the known sites are regularly visited by Seasearch surveys to monitor the condition of the populations.
-Specific studies have taken place on Lundy and the Plymouth Drop Off where we are plotting the exact extent of the sunset coral populations.
-New sites for sunset corals have been discovered in the Isle of Scilly in 2007, 2008 and 2009..
+Specific studies have taken place on Lundy and the Plymouth Drop Off where we have plotted the extent of the sunset coral populations.
+A report of this work was produced in 2009.
+New sites for sunset corals have also been discovered in the Isles of Scilly in 2007, 2008 and 2009.

 sunset corals at Lundy

 The fireworks anemone, Pachycerianthus multiplicatus, is a recent addition to the BAP species lists.
 Seasearch surveys have been taking place at Loch Shira and Loch Fyne to assess the current status of the populations.
 Reports are available to download above.

 Eelgrass beds, Zostera marina, occur in shallow waters and are easily damaged by physical impact from developments and moorings.
 Seasearch has surveyed the extent and condition of eelgrass beds in Northern Ireland, North and West Wales, Isles of Scilly, Cornwall, Plymouth, the Isle of Wight and Alderney, Channel Islands.
 The surveys are an important contribution to the monitoring of this fragile habitat.

 Eeelgrass bed in Alderney, Channel Islands: photo Chris Wood